We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Decolorized (purified, low anthraquinone) whole leaf aloe vera is considered safe.
-A recent study in mice fed various concentrations of purified aloe vera for three months showed no adverse effects at all from the juice.
+A 2013 study in mice fed various concentrations of purified aloe vera for three months showed no adverse effects at all from the juice.

 Colored vs. decolorized aloe juice

-On the other hand, nondecolorized, unpurified aloe vera juice can have many unpleasant side effects, including:
+On the other hand, nondecolorized, unpurified aloe vera juice can have unpleasant side effects, including diarrhea and cramping.

 Diarrhea can lead to severe pain, dehydration, and electrolyte imbalances.